 If the protective order is not entered by consent of both parties, the court will determine the amount of money that should be paid each month, which usually is the amount of the monthly rent.
 A defendant may request that the court reduce the amount of the protective order based on housing code violations.
 If a defendant makes this request, the court may continue the case for the parties to present evidence at a hearing called a Bell Hearing.

-After the court enters the order, the courtroom clerk will give the defendant paperwork that explains how to make the protective order payments.
+After the court enters the order, either the Interview & Judgment Officer or the courtroom clerk will give the defendant paperwork that explains how to make the protective order payments.

 Making Protective Order Payments